The Rehabilitation Code: When It Applies — and When It Doesn’t

-Spotting the Signs: Is Birth Trauma a Factor in Your Client’s Presentation
+Spotting the Signs: Is Birth Trauma a Factor in Your Client’s Presentation?

 Recognising birth trauma is not always straightforward.
 Clients may not use the term "trauma," and its effects can present as anxiety, low mood, or even physical symptoms.
 For professionals in health, legal, and rehabilitation roles, knowing what to look for is crucial to providing appropriate support.